-The Fitness to Practise Department has been liaising with the Independent Safeguarding Authority (ISA) and Disclosure Scotland to establish which matters should be referred to them and at what point during the fitness to practise process referral should take place.
+The Fitness to Practise Department has been liasing with the Independent Safeguarding Authority (ISA) and Disclosure Scotland to establish which matters should be referred to them and at what point during the fitness to practice process that referral should take place.
 Discussions are ongoing with the ISA and Disclosure Scotland with a view to concluding a Memorandum of Understanding to clarify and formalise the process to be followed.